Holy Trinity Primary School, Dalston

 With no funding available and increasing demand for primary school places, the design solution was a simple pragmatic approach within the dense urban context.
 A replacement two form entry primary school built at ground and first floor with a double height play deck at second; and 101 new apartments above to cross-subsidise the school's expansion programme.

-With a gestational period of some 4 years this air-rights development grew in scale as funding diminished and greater cross-subsidy was sought.
+With a gestational period of some 3 years this air-rights development began in June 2009 and grew in scale as funding diminished and greater cross-subsidy was sought.
 What began as a replacement school masterplan quickly became a metropolitan piece of architecture.

 This development of a school and private sale apartments is the result of joined up thinking in how to deliver both much needed additional school places and new homes in the capital.